denten-books/plain-text/4-format.md

 language" into the "French language" mode.
 Such an instruction would *attune* the receiver to a different mode of apprehension.
 In our example, it would transform an English language machine into a French language one.
-It is in that sense of attunement that the "programmatic sign" acquires its non-representational, "tactical" character.
+It is in that sense of attunement that the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.

 Yet despite the formative impact on the structure of comprehension, the